Knowing how to upgrade your gaming PC becomes an important yet simple skill that you can easily learn for yourself.

 The following are the steps on how to upgrade your gaming PC’s RAM:

-- Find out the maximum RAM your PC can handle and the number of RAM slots.
-Today, the common number of slots in a motherboard is four.
+- Find out the maximum RAM your PC can handle and the number of RAM slots you have available.

 - Make sure that the RAM you are buying is compatible with your PC.
-The previous generation RAM is DD3 but the current one is DD4.
-Make sure to purchase the right RAM.
+Enter your motherboard on PCPartPicker and find RAM that matches.

 - Shut down your PC and remove cables and accessories.